johnshaw1000/match-report/README.md

 Be able to post the start of the match, half-time (with current score), start of second-half and full-time (with final score).

 Be able to post each score event: try, conversion, penalty scored, drop goal.
-Each score event to include the time of the event (minutes played).
+Each score event to include the time of the event (minutes played) and the updated match score.